aquent/dotcms.plugins.twittertool/README.md

 Twitter Viewtool
 =================================================
-A plugin for dotCMS that adds a viewtool for interacting with Twitter
+A plugin for dotCMS that adds a viewtool for interacting with Twitter using Twitter4J.

 Installation
 ==================================
 * Download and extract the plugin package to your {DOTCMS_ROOT}/plugins directory
-* You will need to get twitter auth tokens from twitter
+* You will need to create an application and get twitter auth tokens from twitter:  See https://dev.twitter.com/apps
-* Configure Twitter4J
+* Configure Twitter4J with your auth tokens from twitter

 Twitter4J Configuration
 ===================================
-You can configure Twitter4J either by placing the properties in your startup script in the JAVA_OPTS or by setting environment variables:
+You can configure Twitter4J either by placing the properties in your startup script (startup.sh or startup.bat or wrapper.conf) in the JAVA_OPTS or by setting environment variables:

 To pass the variables in your startup script add the following to your JAVA_OPTS:
   -Dtwitter4j.oauth.consumerKey=you get this from twitter